 The small businesses of Barnegat Light are very reliant on the summer tourist economy and the year round fishing industry.
 The town relies heavily on its commercial fishing industry year round, but in winter it becomes the economic mainstay for the town - employing as many as 150 local people to work at the marinas (McCay and Cieri 2000).
-The most significant sources of employment in the town are the fishing industry and real estate.8 population 16 and over are not in the labor force at all (Figure 8).
-This high percentage relative to other locations further reinforces the nature of Barnegat Light as a retirement community.
+The most significant sources of employment in the town are the fishing industry and real estate.

 According to the U.S. Census 2000, 46.9% (305 individuals) of the total population 16 years of age and over were in the labor force, of which 1.2% were unemployed, 0.8% were in the Armed Forces, and 44.9% were employed.
-It should be noted that 53.1% of the
+It should be noted that 53.1% of the population 16 and over are not in the labor force at all (Figure 8).
+This high percentage relative to other locations further reinforces the nature of Barnegat Light as a retirement community.

-8 Personal Communication, Borough of Barnegat Light, Municipal Office, 3 W 10th St., Barnegat Light, NJ 08006, June 21, 2005
+&lt;sup>8 Personal Communication, Borough of Barnegat Light, Municipal Office, 3 W 10th St., Barnegat Light, NJ 08006, June 21, 2005